2023 Best Film, Video & Photographic Arts Schools in the Great Lakes Region

 The average amount in student loans that film majors at Huntington take out is $27,000.

-Taylor University ranked #9 on this year’s Best Film, Video & Photographic Arts Schools in the Great Lakes Region list.
-Located in the town of Upland, Taylor U is a private not-for-profit school with a small student population.
+Taylor University did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
+It came in at #9 on the list.
+Located in the distant town of Upland, Taylor U is a private not-for-profit school with a small student population.

-University of Dayton landed the #10 spot in the 2023 rankings for the best film, video and photographic arts programs.
-UDayton is a fairly large private not-for-profit school located in the medium-sized city of Dayton.
+With a ranking of #10, University of Dayton did quite well on this year’s best schools for film, video and photographic arts students.
+UDayton is a large private not-for-profit school located in the city of Dayton.

 Explore the best film, video and photographic arts schools for a specific state in the Great Lakes region.